mwarning/openwrt-examples/README.md

 * "Utilities" => "example1"
 * "Network" => "VPN" => "example2"

-Packages are selected when there is a <*> in front of the name (hit the sapce bar twice).
+Packages are selected when there is a <*> in front of the name (hit the space bar twice).

 Finally - build the image:
 ```